HaEunSongg/INAMHI-Formulario-para-ingresar-datos-meteorol-gicos/README.md

 <br>

   ## Web-site Preview
-- The function of this Web-Site
+- Function of this Web-Site
-- [x]  register and login to the system
+  - [x] Register and login to the system
   - [x] Input Meteorological Datas
-- [x] view, add, edit users and the datas
+  - [x] View, Add, Edit users and Meteorologica datas

 **Login Page**